nrrb/task-cli/README.md

 # task-cli

-MANAGE ALL THE TASKS!!
+MANAGE ALL THE TASKS!! 📑
-:bookmark: :bookmark: :bookmark: :bookmark: :bookmark: :bookmark: :bookmark: :bookmark: :bookmark:

 Using [this great project idea starter](https://roadmap.sh/projects/task-tracker) on [roadmap.sh](https://roadmap.sh), this is a fun and simple Python script that you could make with the skills you'd learn from a Python beginner tutorial.